rstacruz/ractive-promise-alt/Readme.md

-# ractive-promise
+# ractive-promise-alt

 Adaptor for Ractive that allows you to watch for a promise's status.
+This is an alternate adaptor to [Ractive-adaptors-Promise].

 ```js
 /* here's a function that returns a promise. */